You are an Ecosystem: How Gut Microbiota Impact Human Health

 MS is an autoimmune, neurodegenerative disease in which the T cells attack the myelin sheath of neurons of the central nervous system (CNS), lowering signal transmission.
 With an average age of onset of 34 years old (usual range: 20-50), MS is a is triggered by a combination of environmental and genetic factors.
 The strongest genetic risk factor associated with MS is a gene system called human leukocyte antigen (HLA), which encodes the major histocompatibility complex (MHC) proteins.
 These cell-surface proteins regulate the human immune response.
 Environmental risk factors for multiple sclerosis include vitamin D deficiency, Epstein-Barr Virus (EBV), smoking, high-fat diet, pathogenic intestinal microbes, and antibiotic treatment.

-Emerging evidence is showing that symbiotic gut microbes start to colonize the gut in utero via the placenta, showing that maternal diet can have lasting effects on fetal immune and brain development.
-Even more gut microbes colonize the neonate during birth, and babies delivered by C-section have significantly different gut microbiomes than vaginally-delivered babies.
+Evidence of in utero colonization of gut microbes via the placenta remains controversial due to potential contamination.
+However, is well-known that maternal diet can have lasting effects on fetal immune and brain development.
+Gut microbes colonize the neonate during birth, and babies delivered by C-section have significantly different gut microbiomes than vaginally-delivered babies.
 Shortly after birth, skin contact with the mother and breastfeeding further shape the neonatal microbiome.
 Other postnatal factors that influence the gut microbiota include antibiotics, diet, and genetics.
 Babies have lower gut diversity and particularly high levels of Lactobacillus, which also happens to be the predominant gut bacteria in pregnant women.
 Once they switch to solid foods, babies’ gut microbiota starts to resemble that of adults’, stabilizing by age 3.

 Gut microbes play crucial roles in the body, influencing our growth, immunity, mood, and more: